GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 - Validate that a new post contains a mandatory block
 - And much more...

-Gato GraphQL PRO can handle the functionality from multiple plugins:
+Gato GraphQL PRO can help you simplify your tech stack, handling the functionality from multiple plugins (so you need to install fewer plugins in your site, and remove bloat), including:

 - ✅ APIs
 - ✅ Automator